palkar22/NetSpectre7/README.md

 As college students and enthusiastic gamers, my team and I have directly experienced the frustration of excessive ping and latency during multiplayer games.
 During gameplay, we experience lag and poor gameplay performance.
 Because of such instances, we were unable to deliver our best performance, particularly in the last moments of a battle royale game, due to the occurrence of abrupt lag spikes.
 We've seen how even milliseconds of delay can spell the difference between triumph and failure.
 Our research revealed that this issue impacts millions of players globally, notably in developing parts of the world, where people rely on cheap cellular data for accessing internet services.

 We discovered that previous solutions either need costly hardware upgrades or are restricted to specific titles.
-This prompted us to ask: Could we develop a ==software-based approach== that works across ==several games== and ==network conditions==?
+This prompted us to ask: Could we develop a ***software-based approach*** that works across ***several games*** and ***network conditions***?

 Our investigation of network packet behavior during gaming sessions revealed a serious issue.
-We discovered that background programs, which are constantly sending and receiving telemetry data and software updates, frequently ==consume bandwidth==.
+We discovered that background programs, which are constantly sending and receiving telemetry data and software updates, frequently ***consume bandwidth***.
 This leaves very little network resources for gaming traffic.
 The difficulty is exacerbated by the fact that these background operations, which are less time-sensitive, frequently take precedence over game data.
 This conclusion led us to believe that a sophisticated, software-based priority system is required.
-Using a ==machine learning model==, we can intelligently prioritize game packets over other network traffic during gameplay, making the best use of available internet resources while avoiding hardware changes.
+Using a ***machine learning model***, we can intelligently prioritize game packets over other network traffic during gameplay, making the best use of available internet resources while avoiding hardware changes.

 ## Solution Concept:
 <hr>